 The moment the starting gates banged open, Mallyon dashed the three-year-old to the front and was nestled on the inside running rail after less than 200 metres.
 The Melbourne hoop then eased the colt back into about fifth position, although in so doing stacked them up and caused considerable interference to some of his rivals caught behind.
 In truth, Double Century had the race won a long way from home.
 Given the colt’s light weight, Mallyon didn’t hesitate to sprint to the front coming towards the home turn with a ‘catch me if you can’ bravado.
 They couldn’t.
 Double Century had the race in his keeping long before he topped the rise.
 Racegoers (me included!) roared encouragement as the little son of Century put a seven-length gap in them before breezing past the winning post ahead of the gallant Lady Dignitas, with a further length to Arwon in the minor placing.

 On the line, Mallyon chanced a quick look over his shoulder and in a breach of decorum exuberantly flourished his whip in the air.
 A similar display of theatrics atop Gay Icarus in the 1971 Caulfield Cup had once incurred the wrath of Melbourne stewards but on this occasion, many in the crowd were only too happy to celebrate with him.
 One of the first to congratulate trainer Ron McDonell as he stood waiting for Double Century to return to the enclosure was the gracious Val Cummings, the wife of Bart.
 The Governor of N.S.W., Sir Roden Cutler presented the Sydney Cup to Clarke Shield and the other owners.
 Jockey Mick Mallyon brought a roar of approval from the crowd when he began his victory speech: “Ah, it’s a lovely old feeling.
 That little pony is the loveliest horse I have ever thrown a leg across.”
 Mallyon wasn’t feeling quite so lovely later in the afternoon when the A.J.C. stewards suspended him until May 12 for causing interference in the first 800 metres of the Cup.
+Before passing the sentence, the chief steward John Mahoney asked Mallyon whether he had anything to say in his defence.
+The irrepressible Mallyon replied: “Not really.
+It will only take up your time.
+It was a spur of the moment thing.”
 Nonetheless, it had been a very satisfying ride.
 The race was worth $156,500 in total, with the first prize of $102,000 and a gold cup.
 The amount was virtually the equivalent of the sum lost in the stewards’ room the previous Monday.

 Dulcify and Double Century might have been crackerjack three-year-olds but the real star of the 1979 S.T.C. and A.J.C. autumn meetings was the Victorian stallion Century.
 In the space of a few weeks, his progeny had won the S.T.C.
 Golden Slipper Stakes (Century Miss), A.J.C.
 Sydney Cup (Double Century) and A.J.C.
 Oaks (Valley of Georgia) and he only had two crops racing.
 A brown horse bred by Arundel Farm at Keilor in Victoria, Century had been sold for $6,750 at the 1971 Victorian Yearling Sales.
 Bart Cummings trained the colt throughout his career on behalf of Tom Trevaskis, Frank Curtin and Jim Armstrong.
 Curtin and Armstrong as we have seen, were minor part-owners in Double Century.